Social Science Research Methods

 - Qualitative methods: ethnographic interviews, case studies and participant observation

-- Surveys, structured interviews and questionnaires
+- Surveys, structured interviews and questionnaires, Collecting data in context

 - Analyzing content: secondary data; content analysis and comparative analysis